As a user of this website you are accepting our Terms and Conditions. © 2018 ericarobbin.com | All rights reserved.

 I think it’s important to learn how to better acknowledge someone else’s appreciation.
 After watching too many episodes of Shark Tank, it’s actually become an ongoing joke in my family that after someone compliments you or after sharing something you did well, we follow it up with the words “That’s one thing I really like about myself.”
 It brings a comical, yet subtle satirical, humble tone to something that someone else has appreciated.
 On that side note, wouldn’t you love to see a Mr. Wonderful doll be made where you pull a string and out comes some of his most self-acknowledging phrases?

 In attempt to gain a better appreciation of the arts in the form of writing, painting, language, and photography, I’ve been enjoying all that The Great Courses Plus has to offer.
 I highly recommend you check out their courses.
-It’s a great way to feed your passion for lifelong learning and give you a fresh perspective toward beauty and inspiration.
+It’s a great way to feed your passion for lifelong learning and give you a fresh perspective of beauty and inspiration.

 Stefan Kunz is amazing at lettering art.
 I like his motto “Create something today even if it sucks!”
 I’ve actually been working on some lettering projects that I wanted to showcase in this post… but… stay tuned, they’re still being perfected.